Fundamental Theory of Torsion Gravity: Particles and cosmology

+As a consequence of this, it follows that all theories predicting contributions to the cosmological constant must be dramatically re-adjusted.
+As we said above, these are the theory of quantum fields, with cosmological constant contributions due to zero-point energy, and the standard model, with cosmological constant contributions given by the same mechanism that gives mass to all fields and that is the spontaneous symmetry breaking.

+As for the contribution coming from the general theory of quantum fields in terms of the zero-point energies, we have to recall that the zero-point energies are the result of quantization implemented with commutation relationships.
+In a normal-ordered quantum theory of fields, or simply in the classical theory of fields, zero-point energy does not appear, and thus no further contribution arises in the effective value of the cosmological constant.

+Leaving us without zero-point energy, it becomes necessary to find a way to compute the Casimir force without using any zero-point energy.
+It is worth remembering that Casimir forces derived from van der Waals forces was indeed the very first way to describe this phenomenon in the original paper by Casimir and Polder.
+A more recent account can be found in \cite{s}.
+See also \cite{j} and \cite{Nikolic:2016kkp}.

+As for the contribution of the standard model in terms of the mechanism of symmetry breaking, recall that after the break-down of the symmetry we have the generation of the masses of all particles interacting with the Higgs field plus that of an effective cosmological constant $\frac{1}{2}\lambda^{2}v^{4}$ with a value around $10^{120}$ in natural units.
+If this term is to disappear, we need vanish either $\lambda$ or $v$ but as vanishing the former would imply no symmetry breaking, the only possibility is to vanish $v$ so that symmetry breaking can still occur though not spontaneously.
+We have thus to look for mechanisms of dynamical symmetry breaking.

-To begin our investigation, the very first thing we want to do is remarking that, as the reader may have noticed, we never treated the scalar field; the reason was merely to keep an already heavy presentation from being heavier still, but it is now time to put some scalar field in.
+To begin our investigation, the very first thing we want to do is remarking that, as the reader may have noticed, we never treated the scalar field.
+The reason was merely to keep an already heavy presentation from being heavier.